-- One unexpected way to stop Doodle Dog jumping on people is to get down low.
-Dogs like greeting their owners face-to-face and that is hard to do when they are on all fours.
+One unexpected way to stop Doodle Dog from jumping on people is to get down low.
+Dogs like greeting their owners face-to-face, which is hard to do when they are on all fours.

-Using this approach can also be inconvenient to use this approach if you have items in your hands when entering the house.
-It is best to look at this tip as a temporary fix since it does not correct or retrain the behavior.
+Using this approach can also be inconvenient if you have items in your hands when entering the house.
+It is best to consider this tip a temporary fix since it does not correct or retrain the behavior.

 Teaching Redirection Commands

-- A great tool in your belt is teaching your dog to obey commands.
+A great tool in your belt is teaching your dog to obey commands.
 These commands could be: sit, stay, lay down, kennel, or any other assortment of commands.

-- Some signs that your dog is about to jump are:
+Some signs that your dog is about to jump are:

 Many owners use the command “Kennel” or “Lay Down” to get their dogs away from the excitement.
-This gives your Doodle the chance to calm down and be removed from the situation for a while.
+This allows your Doodle to calm down and be removed from the situation for a while.

-That way, you can have your dog go to a safe place, and they will have a reward that will keep their minds off of the excitement.
+That way, you can have your dog go to a safe place, and they will have a reward that keeps their minds off the excitement.

 Gentle Leader or Halter

 These leaders do not hurt or pinch your dog in any way.
-Instead, if your dog tries to jump or pull it gently pulls their nose down.
+Instead, if your dog tries to jump or pull it gently, pull their nose down.
 These are incredible training devices when used correctly and fitted.

 They can cause rubbing and hair loss if left on for too long.
-But, you are free to use these for training and walking with no worries.
+But you are free to use these for training and walking with no worries.

 Having a Doodle that is overjoyed to see you can sometimes be a great feeling.
 Other times it can feel like you are always getting knocked and bumped around.